-Figure A-6-6 – Example of attributes and their values for S100_Grid Coverage and S100_Point Coverage.

 Reference systems

 All S-100-based Product Specifications that include georeferenced information will have a horizontal reference system, while vertical reference systems are for Specifications that yield data products that include height information or bathymetry.
 A Product Specification may include more than one vertical reference system, such as one for sounding data and one for height data.

 Part 6 of S-100 provides information on how to describe and specify a reference system.
-The more common method of simply referencing an already specified reference system is generally done by establishing a convention in the Product Specification by stating the reference system, or list of references systems used; and then by adding the information in the metadata of the resulting dataset.
-Figure A-6-7 below is an example from the S-100 Product Specification Template.
+The more common method of simply referencing an already specified reference system is generally used instead by establishing a convention in the Product Specification by stating the reference system, or list of reference systems used; and then by adding the information in the metadata of the resulting dataset.
+Figure A-6-6 below is an example from specifying horizontal and temporal reference systems.